Prerelease:Sonic the Hedgehog (Genesis)/1990 Tokyo Toy Show

 - However, Naka stated in a 2011 interview with GamesRadar that the TTS '90 build "was something that was playable".
 EGM #29 (September 1991) also quotes Naka stating that the TTS '90 build was a "playable demo" intended "to show what [the finished game] would be like."

-The recently discovered image on the right shows a controller connected to the console that is running the demo, though it doesn't necessarily confirm that the demo was playable.
+The image on the right shows a controller connected to the console that is running the demo, though it doesn't necessarily confirm that the demo was playable.

-Also, during the above GamesRadar interview, Naka claimed that this demo was slated for inclusion in Sonic Mega Collection, but Sega had apparently lost the original binary.
+Also, during the above GamesRadar interview, Naka claimed that this demo was slated for inclusion in Sonic Mega Collection, but he was unable to find the ROM in Sonic Team's archives.

 Title Screen

-In this version of the title screen, the letters are differently sized, the ring surrounding the title screen shows more at the bottom, and Sonic's facial expression is different.
+In this version of the title screen, the letters are differently sized, the ring surrounding the title screen shows more at the bottom, and Sonic's facial expression is different in his final two animation frames.
 His spines are also shaded differently, making them appear flatter and more "mohawk"-like.
 There is also no trademark symbol or copyright notice.

 Green Hill Zone